realJeremySun/first-web-game-lb4/blog/2019-04-24-building-an-online-game-with-loopback-4-pt2.md

 We are going to use a third-party library called [uuid](https://www.npmjs.com/package/uuid).
 Run `npm install uuid` in your project root to install it.

 Then go back to `src/models/character.model.ts` and change the type of `id` to string.
-Because string has better distinction than number.
+Because [uuid](https://www.npmjs.com/package/uuid) can only generate string IDs.

 ```ts
   @property({